longroadcomputing/COMP1_2014/COMP1_2014_Task1.md

 ![][2]

-1. The user is asked for their anme
+1. The user is asked for their name.
-2. If they attempt to leave the name blank they are then prompted repeatedly, until they enter something as their name
+2. If they attempt to leave the name blank they are then prompted repeatedly, until they enter something as their name.

 ###Questions
 **Answer** the following questions: